dmbarbour/glas/docs/GlasLangExt.md

 # Glas Language Extension

-The primary Glas language extension model is based on file extensions specifying the language for a module.
+The Glas language extension model is based on file extension specifying language for a module.
 Compared to macros, this design reduces boilerplate, improves performance, and simplifies tooling.

-To extend the Glas language involves creating a new language that's mostly the same as Glas except with a few extra features.
-To create this language, we would first develop a package that implements Glas in an openly extensible way.
-The new language would then be mapped to a file extension, such as `.gg`, so we can write code in this language.
+To 'extend' Glas involves creating a new language that's similar to Glas except with a few extra features.
+This is achievable by defining Glas in an extensible manner, using a library.

-A new language doesn't need to look anything like Glas.
-Developers may even develop parsers for ad-hoc binaries produced by other tools.
+Glas is not limited to defining languages with Glas-like syntax.
+DSLs can be defined, JSON can be parsed, etc..
+For all languages, Glas supports a consistent approach to detecting and reporting errors.
+However, there are practical limits.
+Glas languages must be defined in terms of the underlying model for Glas.
+It is awkward to define behaviors that rely on shared memory, typeful reflection, or non-determinism.

-The `.g` extension is used by the Glas language, which should eventually be bootstrapped within the distribution.
+The `.g` file extension represents the standard Glas language, which should be bootstrapped.

 ## Mapping File Extensions

-Glas will map file extensions to language packages or modules.
-To find definition for file extension `.gg`, Glas will simply use `module lang_gg` if defined, or `package lang_gg` otherwise.
-With an exception for bootstrapping, there is no default interpretation: if there is no language package or module, a file is considered undefined.
+Glas maps file extensions to language packages.
+To find definition for file extension `.x`, Glas will search for a language definition in `package language_x`.
+There is no default interpretation for a file.
+If there is no associated language package, the file's value is undefined.

+File extensions should have consistent interpretation within the Glas system.
+However, local language package overrides could be useful for eliminating boilerplate.

-See [Glas module system document](GlasModules.md) for more information.
+See [Glas module system](GlasModules.md) documentation for more information.

 ## Language Definition